Guppy16/rpi-access-point-no-bridge/README.md

 ```

 So for `wlan0`, we are going to provide IP addresses between 192.168.4.2 and 192.168.4.20, with a lease time of 24 hours.
-If you are providing DHCP services for other network devices (e.g. eth0), you could add more sections with the appropriate interface header,
-with the range of addresses you intend to provide to that interface.
-There are many more options for dnsmasq; see the [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for more details.
+There are many more options for [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html).

 ### Configuring the access point host software (hostapd)

-You need to edit the hostapd configuration file, located at /etc/hostapd/hostapd.conf, to add the various parameters for your wireless network.
+You need to edit the hostapd configuration file to add the various parameters for your wireless network.
 After initial install, this will be a new/empty file.

 ```